 Aurora Peden (Youth)

-I’m writing to express my interest in the one of the positions of Youth Voting Member for Cascadia.
+I’m writing to express my interest in the position of Youth Voting Member for Cascadia.

-I am a 20-year-old youth from a small city in Northern BC, Terrace.
-I was born and raised, living out my 20 years of life thus far.
-I graduated in 2018 with my Double Dogwood diploma, a diploma in English and a diploma in French.
-I nanny a 2-year-old full time and work part time at Pita Pit.
-I greatly enjoy traveling and experiencing cultures from around the world and interacting with such a wide variety of people.
+I am a 21-year-old youth from a small city, Terrace, in the Northern part of British Columbia.
+I graduated back in 2018 with my Double Dogwood diploma, a diploma in English and a diploma in French.
+I nanny a 1-year-old, 3-year-old and 5-year-old full time.
+I greatly enjoy traveling and experiencing cultures from around the world and being able to interact with such a wide variety of people.

-I am a third generation Scout, descending from my parents who met as Rovers.
-I have been a registered youth member of Scouts Canada for 15 consecutive years.
-During my time in Scouting, I have received my Wood Badge 1 and 2 for Beaver Scouts, my Chief Scout Award, Queen’s Venturer Award and the Medal of Maple.
-I have attended the 2013 Canadian Jamboree in Sylvan Lake, Alberta as a participant, the 2015 World Jamboree in Kirarahama, Yamaguchi, Japan as a participant, the 2017 Canadian Jamboree in Halifax, Nova Scotia as an Offer of Service, the 2019 World Jamboree in West Virgina, USA as an International Service Team member and I am the current Council Youth Commissioner for Cascadia Council.
+I am a third generation Scout and have been a registered youth member of Scouts Canada for 16 consecutive years.
+During my time as a member of Scouts Canada, I have received my Wood Badge 1 and 2 for Beaver Scouts, my Chief Scout Award, Queen’s Venturer Award and the Medal of Maple.
+I have attended the 2013 Canadian Jamboree in Sylvan Lake, Alberta as a participant, the 2015 World Jamboree in Kirarahama, Yamaguchi, Japan as a participant, the 2017 Canadian Jamboree in Halifax, Nova Scotia as an Offer of Service, the 2019 World Jamboree in West Virgina, USA as an International Service Team member.
+I was the past Council Youth Commissioner for Cascadia and am the current Cascadia Council Youth Voting Representative.

-Scouting has afforded me the opportunity to meet people locally, provincially, nationally and internationally, forging many lifelong friendships.
-It has taught me that Scouting is not only an organization, but a means to create some of the most meaningful relationships in one's life.
-My experience as a Council Youth Commissioner has taught me a great deal in the art of problem solving, business planning, team developing as well as a fostering of self-growth.
+Scouting has afforded me the opportunity to meet people from all over, as close as neighboring towns, to all the way across the globe, forging many lifelong friendships.
+It has taught me that Scouting is not only an organization, but a worldwide like-minded and inseparable family.
+My experience as Council Youth Commissioner taught me a great deal in the art of problem solving, business planning, team developing as well as a fostering of self-growth.
+My time as a Council Voting Representative has taught me how important it is for our members to have a voice.

 Being a member of the Council team has been one of the most personally challenging but rewarding experiences.
 As Council Youth Commissioner, I have learned the needs of the Council, how the National Service Team works to better the organization and have a more comprehensive understanding of how our BC Yukon properties society functions.
-What I have learned will help me use critical thinking and educated decisions when it comes to the votes I make.
+What I have learned will help me use critical thinking and form educated decisions when it comes to using my voice and placing my votes.

-It would be an honour to represent Cascadia as a youth at the Annual General Meeting this coming year.
-Thank you for your time and consideration to represent our Council.
+It would be an honor to represent Cascadia as a youth at the Annual General Meeting this coming year.
+Thank you for your time and consideration to represent your Council.